By Francesco Zuppichini, Francesco Cicala

 Same surface behavior, different engines underneath.

 DISC counts your responses and plots you on four axes.
-Soultrace uses Bayesian probability:
+Soultrace uses a fundamentally different approach: it infers 8 psychological traits (Conscientiousness, Need for Cognition, Agency Motivation, etc.) via Bayesian updates:

 This isn't just scoring.
 It's modeling.